Skip to content

 Award Limitations

-• A business may receive only one (1) grant under this program per state fiscal year (July 1-June 30).
+• A business may receive only one (1) award under this program per state fiscal year (July 1-June 30).

 • A business may receive a maximum of five (5) awards under this program over lifetime of the business.